sfuhrm/geneticalgorithm/README.md

 This is a simple implementation of a genetic algorithm library in Java.
 It is not meant to work for every case.

-it comes with an example to simplify making the first steps with genetic algorithms.
+It comes with an example to simplify making the first steps with genetic algorithms.

 ## Requirements